aosabook/500lines/sampler/README.md

 ```

 While that may seem very small, it is not unusual to encounter
-probabilities of this magnitude, or even smaller!
+probabilities of this magnitude, or even smaller.
 Moreover, it is a
 common operation to multiply probabilities, yet if we try to do this
 with very small probabilities, we encounter underflow problems: